As many of us unfortunately know, fatigue is said to be one of the ‘big three’ symptoms of IBD (pain, fatigue, and urgently needing the toilet).

 Measures and Metrics: The studies will involve measuring any changes in haemoglobin concentrations in the blood for 12 weeks, together with a range of other measures.

-Timescales: Each of the two studies will involve about 120 participants, and will be open from August 2011.
-The studies will be complete around December 2012.
+Timescales: Each of the two studies will involve about 120 participants, and opened from August 2011.
+The studies e completed in December 2012.